 - study spaces and PCs

 - The Sir Duncan Rice Library, designed as a 21st century space for learning, is the main site and holds large modern collections in arts, science, education and social sciences on King’s Campus.
-It offers students regular tours and information skills workshops, has a range of collaborative spaces, and a Print Shop.
+It offers students regular tours and information skills workshops, has a range of collaborative spaces.
 Baby changing facilities are available.

 - The Taylor Library and European Documentation Centre on King’s Campus provides access to Law resources and official UK and EU publications.